KSP-KOS/KOS/doc/source/general/telnet.rst

 0x0d (control-M)
   Return key.
 On output it means go to left edge but don't go down a line.
-  A typical eoln needs to occur using its ASCII standard of \r\n.
+  A typical eoln needs to occur using its ASCII standard of both a return character 0x0d AND a linefeed character 0x0a

 0x0a (control-J)
-  On output it means go to go down a line but don't go to the left edge A typical eoln needs to occur using its ASCII standard of \r\n.
+  On output it means go to go down a line but don't go to the left edge A typical eoln needs to occur using its ASCII standard of both a return character 0x0d AND a linefeed character 0x0a

-*Terminal codes*
-   The following terms should have their VT100/XTERM meaning:
+**Terminal codes:** *The following terms should have their VT100/XTERM meaning*

 Left-Arrow
   ESC [ D  *-- both on input and on output*